vejendsh/BurgerNet/README.md

 6. Run the command: "python .\testing_nn.py" (exclude double quotes) to see how the model performs on a randomly generated testing sample.
 7. Repeat step 6 to check the model performance for different testing examples.

-Browse the folder named "Testing Demos" to see a demonstration of model performance for arbitrary initial solutions.
+Browse the files with names starting with "Demo" to see a demonstration of model performance for arbitrary initial solutions.